logikal-io/pytest-logikal/docs/index.rst

 .. code-block:: toml

     [tool.licenses]
-    extend_allowed_licenses = ['^Allowed License$']
+    extend_allowed_licenses = ['CC-PDDC']

     [tool.licenses.extend_allowed_packages]
-    package = '^Package License$'
+    package = 'LGPL-3.0-or-later'

-Note that the licenses are Python regular expressions that are matched from the beginning of the actual license string.
-You can also override the default licenses and packages (instead of extending them) via the ``tool.licenses.allowed_licenses`` and ``tool.licenses.allowed_packages`` options.
+Note that the licenses must be specified as `SPDX license expressions
+<https://spdx.org/licenses/>`_.
+You can also override the default licenses and packages (instead of
+extending them) via the ``tool.licenses.allowed_licenses`` and ``tool.licenses.allowed_packages`` options.